List of Marvel Comics teams and organizations: Sons of the Tiger

-During the series' run, the trio runs up against "the Silent Ones", an evil organization with mystical ties attempting to gain world domination.

 Beginning in Deadly Hands of Kung Fu #19, entitled "An Ending", the trio breaks up and Lin Sun throws all three amulets in a trash can located in an alley.
-There, Hector Ayala finds the amulets and wears them to become the White Tiger.
+There, Hector Ayala finds the amulets and wears them to become White Tiger.
 The Sons of the Tiger appeared in the next two stories, "A Beginning" and "To Claw the Eyes of Night", during the transition to the White Tiger stories.
 The character of Abe Brown is mostly seen periodically after that.
-The book continued using the title "The Sons of the Tiger", even though the trio had split up and power was transferred to the White Tiger.
+The book continued using the title "The Sons of the Tiger", even though the trio had split up and power was transferred to White Tiger.

-Bob Diamond continued to make occasional appearances in Power Man and Iron Fist as Colleen Wing's lover.

-The Sons of the Tiger appeared briefly with Luke Cage's Human Resistance after the Scarlet Witch altered the world during the House of M crossover, along with the Daughters of the Dragon, the Black Cat, Iron Fist and the Moon Knight.
-Lin Sun, Abe Brown and Lotus Shinchuko appeared in an issue of The Pulse as bodyguards for Luke Cage, who had been injured during the events of Secret War.
-They also appeared alongside Spider-Man and the Human Torch in Marvel Team-Up #40 (December 1975).
-In November 2008, they made an appearance in Manifest Destiny: Wolverine.
-The Sons of the Tiger reunited in the 2014 Deadly Hands of Kung-Fu miniseries, where they aided Shang-Chi and his comrades.

-Squadron Supreme

-There are several incarnations of the Squadron Supreme:

-Supreme Power version

-This version of the Squadron Supreme was created for the Max imprint of Marvel Comics.

-Squadron Supreme of America

-The Power Elite collaborated with Mephisto who created some simulacrums that were programmed to become the Squadron Supreme of America where they would serve as the sanctioned superhero team in the United States.
-Power Elite member Phil Coulson serves as their liaison to the U.S. government.

 Stane International

-Stane International is an organization appearing in American comic books published by Marvel Comics.

-Stane International is the company that is run by Obadiah Stane.
+Stane International is a company run by Obadiah Stane.